Dnapert/cccYoloTraining/README.md

    ```
    unzip <file_name>.zip
    ```
-   - You should now have the directory inside the yolov5 directory with all the data unzipped and ready to train
+   - You should now have all the data unzipped and ready to train

+ # Training yolov5
  The Vm is already set up with a virtual environment and the yolov5 project.
 Once logged into the machine, navigate to the yolov5 directory

- # Training

  once the dataset is uploaded, you can train